simple-login/documentation/docs/subdomain/new.md

-Having a subdomain allows you to quickly create aliases on the flight, i.e. you don't have to open SimpleLogin app to create a new alias.
+Having a subdomain allows you to quickly create aliases on the fly, i.e. you don't have to open SimpleLogin app to create a new alias.

 For example, if you own the subdomain `my-sub.aleeas.com`, you can make up an alias like mcdonald@my-sub.aleeas.com when you are commanding a McDonald burger without opening SimpleLogin app.